 Level the pans and place them at essentially the same height.
 Place a marker at the center of each pan so after the pans have been picked up they can be placed back in their original position without measuring.

-Area requirements for a 50' spread pattern test.
+Diagram D shows the area requirements for a 50' spread pattern test.

-CHECKING THE SPREAD PATTERN
+REVIEWING THE SPREAD PATTERN